 This course deals with the nursing process as a method of determining the nursing actions needed to meet the universal, developmental and therapeutic self-care needs of childbearing families.
 Topics include the normal processes of childbearing and child development, as well as common childbearing and child development health problems.
 Related pharmacology is also presented.
 Skill attainment is emphasized through clinical laboratory experiences with maternal and child patients.
-Six lecture hours and sixteen laboratory/clinical hours per week.
+Hours: 39 lecture and 90 clinical.
 Prerequisite: NUR 151 or permission of the department head.
 Course fee: \$80.
 Laboratory fee: \$22.
 Insurance: \$9.
 Usually offered in the fall and summer.